fahad226/Azubi_lab/README.md

 # Getting Started

-To use this login form, you will need to have Docker installed on your machine.
+To use this login form, you will need to have Docker installed on your machine or use gitpod environment which in this case i use the gitpod environment.
+They all work the same.
 Once you have Docker installed, you can follow these steps:

 1. Clone this repository to your local machine.

-2. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal or use the gitpod terminal.

 3. Run the following command to build the Docker image: